Streampunk/beamengine/README.md

 ## License

-This project is licensed under the GNU General Public License, version 2.
+This project is licensed under the GNU General Public License, version 3 or later.
 Copyright (C) 2018, Streampunk Media Ltd.

-This software links to libraries from the FFmpeg project, including optional parts and optimizations covered by the GPL v2.0.
+This software links to libraries from the FFmpeg project, including optional parts and optimizations covered by the GPL v2.0 or later.
 Your attention is drawn to the FFmpeg project's page [FFmpeg License and Legal Considerations](https://www.ffmpeg.org/legal.html).